YounghoBae/BVSMed/README.md

 You can check the results of Scenario 4 of simulation in this paper through the code posted here.

-When you download the folder, a folder called mBvs-main is created and Rstudio is executed under this folder.
+When you download the folder, a folder called Bvs_HDMA-main is created and Rstudio is executed under this folder.
-This means that the working directory of the Rstudio should be set as follows: "~/mBvs-main"
+This means that the working directory of the Rstudio should be set as follows: "~/Bvs_HDMA-main"

 The data imported from the code was created through the data folder's data.R code.